 Once you have a newborn, it can be overwhelming.
-Luckily, the wearables market today is not only limited to adults.
-There are an increasing number of high tech devices that are making the job of taking care of your little ones a bit easier.
+Luckily, there are an increasing number of high tech devices that are making the job of taking care of your little ones a bit easier.
 They range from fitness trackers and smartwatches for kids, to wearables for babies – devices that allow you to track your infant’s vitals and make sure that they are comfortable.

 And no, we are not talking about audio and video monitoring.
 We now have a raft of fully fledged wearables that attempt to hack into your little one’s every want and need.
 This includes anything from tracking movement to monitoring breathing and body temperature.

 Technology has finally taken on its tiniest audience.
 Yes, its time to quantify your baby!